by Janis / 2 comments - Orginally published:31st May 2019

 Well, have I left the best until last?

-The city of Porto is fantastic, full of rustic charm, incredible architecture and such friendly people.
+The city of Porto is fantastic, full of rustic charm, incredible architecture, and friendly people.
 I know Porto is hilly; however, the best way to discover it, is on foot and you can even grab a glass of Port at the end of the day.

-The Fonte dos Leões in front of the Igreja do Carmo and Igreja dos Carmelitas, Porto, Portugal
+A few poeple gathering around the Fonte dos Leões in front of the blue tiled Igreja do Carmo and Igreja dos Carmelitas in Porto, Portugal

 The Fonte dos Leões in front of the Igreja do Carmo and Igreja dos Carmelitas